glinders/pyselcall/README.md

 ### tones.Sine, tones.Saw, tones.Ramp, tones.Square

-The subclasses of tones.Tone infintely generates samples at a given rate from the waveform that they represent.
+The subclasses of tones.Tone infinitely generates samples at a given rate from the waveform that they represent.

 ## Scripts